 Some parents fear that an early bedtime will cause an early waking, so they keep pushing bedtime later and later – cue sleep debt.

 [If your child is still napping and you’re not sure what an age-appropriate schedule might look like, go snag my (free!)
 Ultimate Guide to Sleep Schedules!]

 Parents may not be nursing or bottle-feeding their child to sleep, but if feedings are too close on either side of sleep, this can cause early morning wakings.

 You should always aim to leave at least 10 minutes between feedings and sleep, although 15-20 minutes is ideal.
-This will not only prevent drowsiness (see #3) but will prevent a “loose and lingering association.”
+This will not only prevent drowsiness (another common reason for early wake-ups!), but it will also prevent a “loose and lingering association.”

 If you have a babe who still needs a feeding as part of the bedtime routine (12 months and younger), make sure it’s the first step!